 Capsize (to) - To turn over

-Cardinal buoy - A seamark, i.e. a buoy, indicating the north, east, south or west, i.e. the cardinal points from a fixed point such as a wreck, shallow water, banks, etc.
+Cardinal buoy - A seamark, e.g., a buoy, indicating the north, east, south, or west, e.g., the cardinal points from a fixed point such as a wreck, shallow water, banks, etc.

 Casualty Here - case of death in an accident or shipping disaster

-Check (to) .2 - To regulate motion of a cable, rope or wire when it is running out too fast
+Check (to) .2 - To regulate the motion of a cable, rope, or wire when it is running out too fast

-Close-coupled towing - A method of towing vessels through polar ice by means of icebreaking tugs with a special stern notch suited to receive and hold the bow of the vessel to be towed
+Close-coupled towing - A method of towing vessels through polar ice using icebreaking tugs with a special stern notch suited to receive and hold the bow of the vessel to be towed

-Close up (to) - To decrease the distance to the vessel ahead by increasing one’s own speed
+Close up (to) - To decrease the distance to the vessel ahead by increasing one’s speed

-Vessel constrained - A vessel severely restricted by her draught in her ability to deviate from by her draft the course followed in relation to the available depth and width of navigable water
+A vessel constrained - A vessel severely restricted by her draught in her ability to deviate from her draft the course followed about the available depth and width of navigable water.

-Convoy - A group of vessels which sail together, e.g. through a canal or ice
+Convoy - A group of vessels that sail together, e.g., through a canal or ice

 Course - The intended direction of movement of a vessel through the water

-Course made good - That course which a vessel makes good over ground, after allowing for the effect of currents, tidal streams, and leeway caused by wind and sea
+The course made good - That course which a vessel makes good over the ground, after allowing for the effect of currents, tidal streams, and leeway caused by wind and sea

 COW - Crude Oil Washing: a system of cleaning the cargo tanks by washing them with the cargo of crude oil during discharge